RAS-University/robotic-courses/docs/chap1_basic_motion_ctrl/kinematics.md

 ---

-5: Let is proceed step by step:
+5: Let's proceed step by step:

 * Homogeneous matrix of a pure translation:
 $$